Cairo wants to create a graph that represents the heights and bases of all rectangles that have an area of

-Copy the graph below onto graph paper.
+Copy the graph at right onto graph paper.
 Then match the letter of each rectangle above with a point on the graph.
 Which point is not matched?

 Repeat for each rectangle.

 What are the base, height, and area for the unmatched point?